osforlife42/ros2_setup_training/README.md

 ros2 setup training self exercise

 ## Training Flow
 This training is largely based upon the ros2 official docs.
-If you were doing it on the internet the your instructors would be as happy as a bunny on sunday shiny morning.
+If you were doing it on the internet, your instructors would be as happy as a bunny on a sunday shiny morning.
 But because you're doing it on a remote network we've prepared you all the sources you need inside dockers in order to work seemlesly.

 At each stage you'll have a different project tag to work with - with new sources, new docker and new scripts which are meant to help with the official docs tutorials.
-The changes between each tag are small but help to understand the evolution of a development ros2 workspace, and give you the key elements of how to develop ros in docker easily.
-Take the time to see the changes between each tag (i.e. the changes in this project between the relevant changes) and understand how they help you in each stage.
+The slight variations in each tag offer insights into how a ROS2 development workspace evolves and provide key elements for easy ROS development in Docker.
+Take the time to see the changes between each tag and understand how they help you in each stage.
 At the end of this README.md you'll also find a summary of these changes.

 ### Stage 1 - configuring, turtlesim and rqt
 Checkout to v2.0.0 tag and do the following tutorials in ros2 docs -